 Your reader’s minds are very selective.
 So we have to give them a reason to pay attention to our content instead of everything else out there they could be listening to.

 There are many obstacles in the path to gaining your reader’s attention

 Even if you have the best product, service, or information on the planet, it’s still difficult to get people to give you the time of day.
-Here are some common obstacles to getting your prospect’s attention:
+Here are some common obstacles when learning to how grab readers’ attention:

 - The relentless proliferation of available products, services, and information

 - Buyer sophistication

 - Information overload

 These are all roadblocks you face in the attention-getting game, so you’ve really got to be good at showing readers why their limited attention should be directed to you.